ERROR-SIDDH/CIS-Benchmark-Hardening-Toolkit---L1/README.md

 ## Disclaimer

 This project provides automated hardening guidance and controls, not a compliance certification.
-Validate final settings against your organization policy and the official CIS benchmark documentation.
+Validate final settings against your organization policy and the official CIS benchmark documentation